sriaktnh/demo-app002/readme.txt

 2. git commit -am 'file path '  // it will add our local changes to stage and the commit the changes

 Time Tavel with Reset and Reflag:
-1.git hist   // to get the commit histery
 i. there are threee types of Reset modes:
 	--soft
 	--default (mixed)